1

 「臣聞治之其未亂也,為之其未有也。 患至而後憂之,則無及已。 故願大王蚤孰計之。

-'Your minister has heard: govern when not yet chaotic, prepare when not yet existent.
-Worry about calamity only after it arrives, then there is no time.
-Therefore I wish Your Majesty to calculate this early and carefully.
+'Your minister has heard: govern before disorder arises; prepare before the danger exists.
+If one waits to worry about calamity until after it arrives, there is no time left.
+Therefore, I wish Your Majesty to calculate this early and carefully.

 33